Principle of Energy Conservation (First Law of Thermodynamics)

 ΔU = Q – W

-It reflects three essential concepts:
+This equation expresses three essential concepts:

+The adjacent figure shows a classic representation of a thermodynamic system.
 It illustrates the sign conventions for heat (Q) and work (W) in relation to the external environment.

 The Joule Experiment